AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/experience-fragments.md

 * Is a part of an experience (page).
 * Can be used across multiple pages.
 * Is based on a template (editable only) to define structure and components.
+* This template is used to create the *root page* of the Experience Fragment.
 * Is made up of one or more components, with layout, in a paragraph system.
 * Can contain other experience fragments.
 * Can be combined with other components (including other Experience Fragments) to form a complete page (experience).
+* One, or more, variations can be created, based on the root page.
-* Can have different variations, which may share content and/or components.
+* These variations may share content and/or components.
 * Can be broken down into building blocks that can be used across multiple variations of the fragment.

 You can use Experience Fragments: